What Is HAZOP

 4. Identify Hazards and Failure Points

-Where the result of a variation would be danger to workers or to the production process, you’ve found a potential problem.
-Document this concern, and estimate the impact of failure at that point.
-Then, determine the likelihood of that failure; is there a realistic cause for the harmful variation?
+Where the result of a variation would be a danger to workers or to the production process, you’ve found a potential problem.
+Document this concern, and estimate the impact of a failure at that point.
+Then, determine the likelihood of that failure; is there a real cause for the harmful variation?
 Evaluate the existing safeguards and protection systems, and evaluate their ability to handle the deviations that you’ve considered.

 Results of a HAZOP Study